i2-open/i2scim/README.md

 * `meta` - Contains metadata about the resource such as `version`, `lastModified`, `resourceType`, and `location`.
 * `externalid` - an identifier used by an external client to uniquely reference the resource (optional).

-An important aspect of SCIM is that all resource URIs a permenant - not subject to change.
+An important aspect of SCIM is that all resource URIs a permanent - not subject to change.
 By using a globally unique identifier, external references (e.g. such as to Users within Groups) are not subject to link breakages.
 This provides SCIM services with a natural form of referential integrity.

 ### SCIM API / Protocol
 SCIM Protocol [RFC7644](https://tools.ietf.org/html/rfc7644) is technically just a profile of HTTP [RFC7230-40](https://tools.ietf.org/html/rfc7230).
-In other words, SCIM is just a RESTful API that defines things like create, read/search, update and delete methods using HTTP methods.
+In other words, SCIM is just a REST-ful API that defines things like create, read/search, update and delete methods using HTTP methods.

 * CREATE: Is used to create an object in SCIM, the HTTP POST method is used where the body of the request is simply a